tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/Main_page.md

 N.B.: While the documentation reported in this page is mostly finished, several classes have been
      created in the last 8 years that still lack a proper documentation in the header files.
 We are working on it...

-© All rights reserved.
-ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, 2021
+© ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, 2021